helxplatform/helx-ui/README.md

 - `REACT_APP_HELX_APPSTORE_URL`: host/path the app will used to get backend data
 - `BUILD_PATH`: Environment variable used by `create-react-app` to determine the react build output path

+### Appstore

+The following variables control the appstore backend configuration.
+Defaults are provided in `env.sample` with the exception of github login variables.
+These are a minimum set that should provide ease of use and functionality for frontend development without needing to understand all appstore environment variables and configuration.

+- `WHITELIST_REDIRECT`: prevents Django from performing a redirect for unauthorized (not unauthenticated) users and instead raises a 403 that React can handle.
+- `DEV_PHASE`: defaults to `stub` providing sample data and doesn't rely on Tycho talking to Kubernetes
+- `DEBUG`: handles how Django routes/raises on error and the amount of detail provided
+- `ALLOW_DJANGO_LOGIN`: toggle Django login as a provider, doesn't impact admin login
+- `OAUTH_PROVIDERS`: list of oauth login providers
+- `GITHUB_NAME`: app name you configured for your github oauth app
+- `GITHUB_CLIENT_ID`: github generated client id
+- `GITHUB_SECRET`: github generated client secret
+- `AUTHORIZED_USERS`: your primary github email
+- `NAMESPACE`: optional, not required in stub mode, most likely `default` for local dev.
+This is the kubernetes namespace Tycho will start services in.

+For more details on the appstore variables please see the appstore [README](https://github.com/helxplatform/appstore/tree/develop/appstore#app-development).

+## Appstore login configuration

+Out of the box the `admin` account is configured and available for use.
+For some dev this login may be enough to test changes or validate an update, but for testing a more standard user login view/flow you will want to use one of the social login options.

+The following steps describe setting up github social login for use with the appstore backend.
+This is probably the easiest login provider to setup for local testing.

+- Login to GitHub
+- Setup a GitHub OAuth [app](https://docs.github.com/en/developers/apps/creating-an-oauth-app)

+> You can use 127.0.0.1, localhost or 0.0.0.0 here, but it needs to match the
+> address you use locally these are not interchangeable.
+Mixing them will raise
+> a callback error in the login flow.

+- Copy `.env.example` to `.env`
+- Add your app name, secret and id to the GITHUB_* variables
+- Add your github email to `AUTHORIZED_USERS` so that your user can login, and your user will be authorized to access appstore resources.
+- If you have already started appstore restart it
+  - If running in `docker-compose` you shouldn't need to do anything more that restart
+  - If running appstore locally you will need to remove the generated sqlite database and makes sure to rerun the `start` command or use the `manageauthorizedusers` command.
+- appstore login should now be configured to support github social authentication and your user has been added as an authorized user.

+For more details please reference the devops [README](https://github.com/helxplatform/devops/tree/develop#configure-environment-variables-for-helx-deployment) and check the section on OAuth login.

 ## Production build configuration